Using a plastic drawer set as a cold frame for the garden

 I live in Kansas, so the temps vary big time.
 In the spring months it could be 70 degrees one day and 32 degrees the next until Mother's Day, the last day on the Farmer's Almanac Calendar of when the danger of frost has passed.

-Creating a cold frame can be intimidating though, the construction of wood frames, the use of plastics, perhaps an old storm window.
+Creating a cold frame can be intimidating though, the construction of wood or PVC pipe framing, the use of plastic sheeting, or perhaps repurposing an old storm window.
 And the downside to building a cold frame such as this is it's set in a certain place in the yard.
-Having a cold frame in an apartment or patio setting is not an easy thing to do.
+Having a cold frame in an apartment or patio setting is not an easy thing to do either.
 Or is it...

 Enter a cheat, the plastic drawer Cold Frame